vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 | 17R     | Right                 | N/A                     |
 | 35L     | Left                  | N/A                     |
 | 35R     | Right                 | Right                   |

-## Coordination

-### Departures

-- Autorelease is not in effect.
-Coordination for "Next" is required required for departures into overlaying Class C. They must not be issued a takeoff clearance until a release has been obtained.
-- Standard assignable level: `A050` (or `RFL` if lower).
-!!! example
-    <span class="hotline">**MB ADC** -> **MDS**</span>: "Next, SGE"
-    <span class="hotline">**MDS** -> **MB ADC**</span>: "SGE, unrestricted"

-Aircraft departing directly into Class C airspace should be instructed to report passing A025 and transferred to the TCU at that point.

-!!! example
-    **SGE**: "SGE, A025"
-    **MB ADC**: "SGE, contact Melbourne Departures on 129.4"

-Aircraft who will transit Class G airspace on climb into CTA will be **cleared to leave and re-enter controlled airspace** on climb to their assigned level.

-!!! example
-    **MB ADC**: "SGE, cleared to leave and re-enter controlled airspace climbing to A050, no reported IFR traffic.
-Contact Melbourne Departures on 129.4"
-    **SGE**: "Cleared to leave and re-enter controlled airspace climbing to A050, Departures 129.4, SGE"

-### Arrivals/Overfliers

-- ML TCU will heads-up coordinate arrivals/overfliers from Class C to MB ADC.
-- **IFR arrivals** will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to MB ADC, unless MB ADC nominates a restriction.
-- **VFR arrivals** will not be coordinated, and will need to receive their airways clearance from MB ADC.

-!!! example
-    <span class="hotline">**MDS** -> **MB ADC**</span>: "To the west, PLE, for the NDB-A"
-    <span class="hotline">**MB ADC** -> **MDS**</span>: "PLE, NDB-A"

-!!! tip
-    Remember that IFR aircraft are only separated from other IFR or SVFR aircraft in class D. Use other separation methods, such as holding a departure on the ground, if separation is required with these aircraft.

 ## Helicopters